Skip to main content

 Whether you’re looking to improve the value of your home, fund a new business, pay off debt, or even invest in another property, home equity investments can be a great way to get some much-needed cash quickly.

 A home equity investment is a sum of money granted to homeowners in exchange for an investment in the homeowner’s residential property.
-Unlike debt-based home equity solutions—fixed-rate home equity loans, home equity lines of credit (HELOCs), cash-out refinances, reverse mortgages, and the like—a home equity investment has no monthly payments or interest, making it an attractive alternative for the debt-averse.
+Unlike debt-based home equity solutions—fixed-rate home equity loans, home equity lines of credit (HELOCs), cash-out refinances, reverse mortgages, and the like—a home equity investment has no monthly payments or added debt, making it an attractive alternative for the debt-averse.

 While home equity investment companies are still relatively new to the real estate scene, there are several companies that offer similar products.
 Understanding the nuances of each is imperative for homeowners who are considering taking on an investor in their home.